Completeness of uniformly discrete translates in $L^p(\mathbb{R})$: Introduction

 A result due to Atzmon and Olevskii \cite{AO96} asserts that for every $p>2$, there is a function $f \in L^p(\R)$ whose translates by the positive integers $\{f(x-n)\}$, $n=1,2,\dots$, span the whole space $L^p(\R)$, that is, these translates are complete in $L^p(\R)$.
 There are now several known approaches to this result, see \cite{Nik99}, \cite{FOSZ14}.

 In the space $L^2(\R)$, on the other hand, integer translates can never be complete.
-In fact, it was conjectured (see \cite{RS95}) that no system $\{f(x-\lam)\}$, $\lam \in \Lam$, can be complete in $L^2(\R)$ if the set $\Lam$ is \emph{uniformly discrete}, i.e.\ satisfies the condition
+In this connection, it was conjectured (see \cite{RS95}) that no system $\{f(x-\lam)\}$, $\lam \in \Lam$, can be complete in $L^2(\R)$ if the set $\Lam$ is \emph{uniformly discrete}, i.e.\ satisfies the condition

 for any two distinct points $\lam, \lam' \in \Lam$.
-However, this turned out to be not the case.
+However, this is not the case.
 It was proved by Olevskii \cite{Ole97} that for any ``small perturbation'' of the integers,

 there exists $f \in L^2(\R)$ such that the system $\{f(x-\lam_n)\}$, $n \in \Z$, is complete in $L^2(\R)$.
 It was moreover shown in \cite{OU04} that if the perturbations are exponentially small, i.e.\